-For the six months ended 30 June 2022 (1H 2022), the Group focused its impairment assessment on the hotels with 20% or less headroom to its last available valuations.
-The recoverable amounts of these hotels, being the higher of the fair value less costs to sell and the value-in-use, were predominantly determined using the fair value less costs to sell approach and were estimated using the discounted cash flow method.
-These valuations were performed in-house.
+The recoverable amounts of the individual hotels, being the higher of the fair value less costs to sell and the valuein-use, were predominantly determined using the fair value less costs to sell approach and were estimated using the discounted cash flow method (31 December 2021: discounted cash flow method and income capitalisation method), where appropriate.
 Under these methodologies, the fair value measurement reflects current market expectations about an efficient third party operator's future cash flows.
 The discounted cash flows method involves estimating each hotel's future cash flows and discounting the cash flows with an internal rate of return to arrive at the market value, taking into consideration the assumptions in respect of revenue growth (principally factoring in room rate and occupancy growth) and major expense items for each hotel.
 The future cash flows are based on assumptions about competitive growth rates for hotels in that area, as well as the internal business plan for the hotel in the relevant market.
 These plans and forecasts include management's most recent view of trading prospects for the hotel in the relevant market.
 The income capitalisation method capitalises an income stream into a present value using revenue multipliers or single-year capitalisation rates.